Kaushikjas10/Liquefaction-gravel-eml-2023/README.md

 # Liquefaction-gravel-eml-2023
 This repository is for explainable/interpretable model to assess gravelly soil liquefaction potential.
-The DPT-Vs database used to developed the model.
+The DPT-Vs database is used to develop the model.
 This model is developed by using LightGBM and SHAP.

-This repository contains these files: processed dataset, Model A, SHAP explainer, and a csv file containing IPs of test sites.
+This repository contains these files: processed dataset, a csv file containing IPs of test sites, and a python script.
 This repository is part of the below project.

-Jas, K., Dodagoudar, G.R., Forthcoming.
-Explainable probabilistic machine learning model for liquefaction potential assessment of gravelly soils using LightGBM-SHAP.
+# Article name:  ****

-# Computer Code Availability
+# Data and Code Availability Statement

-Name of the code: Gravel_EML_KJGRD_23.
+Name of the code: Gravel_EML_KJSMGRD_23.

 Developer name: Kaushik Jas.

 Contact address: Department of Civil Engineering, Indian Institute of Technology Madras, Chennai, Tamil Nadu 600036, India.

-Email: kaushik.jas.2013@gmail.com.
+Email: ce19d202@smail.iitm.ac.in.

 First available year: 2023